-So, what is the difference between a living will and advance directive in Georgia?
-The living will is a written voluntary document completed in accordance with Code Section 31-32-1.
-An advance directive is completed with the requirements of Code Section 31-32-5.
+So, what is the difference between these documents in Georgia?
+The living will is a written voluntary document completed per Code Section 31-32-1.
+Advance directives are completed with the requirements of Code Section 31-32-5.

-In Georgia Does the Georgia Advance Directive for Healthcare Override a Living Will?
+Does the Georgia Advance Directive for Healthcare Override a Living Will?

 Filling out a Georgia Living Will Form